This post may contain affiliate links. Please read my disclosure policy for details.

 Gochujang Garlic Bread

 Take your garlic bread to the next level with this insanely addictive Korean-style spicy garlic bread.
-The gochujang (Korean red pepper paste) adds truly unique umami flavors to the garlic butter.
-The spiciness kick is very subtle so that everyone can enjoy this!
+The gochujang adds a truly unique umami flavor to the garlic butter.
+The spiciness is very subtle, so everyone can enjoy it!

 5 from 10 votes